bryantgillespie/nuxt3-directus-starter/README.md

 **Features**

 - Built-in Directus 9 support to use as your backend, API, headless CMS - whatever your use case
-- Tailwind CSS with all plugins and Heroicons icon support
+- Tailwind CSS with all plugins, HeadlessUI, and Heroicons (Now Using V2) icon support
 - Authentication and user store already configured for you
 - Ready to use common components like modals, dropdowns, and file upload input
 - Common utilities like relative time and currency formatting so you don't need to include yet another package